lightdock/lightdock.github.io/tutorials/0.9.3/rna_docking/index.md

 This creates the `top_structures` directory with the top 10 scoring structures, prefixed by their order (being the `0` prefixed structure the best, and the `9` prefixed structure the worst).

 We can compare the goodness of our docking simulation by aligning our best model with the crystal structure, by means of `pymol`'s `align` command.
-The output is somethin like this:
+The output is something like this:

 ```bash
  Match: read scoring matrix.